cnorick/nathanorick.com/_posts/how-i-built-my-halloween-candy-machine/2022-10-30-how-i-built-my-halloween-candy-machine.md

 -----

 # Hardware
-As a software developer, the hardest part of this whole thing was designing and creating the physical components -- that's *all* the physical parts, not just the circuitry.
-The real challenge, the thing I spent the majority of my time on, was designing a physical mechanism to reliably and consistently deliver the same amount of candy every time it is activated.
+As a software developer, the hardest part of this whole thing was designing and creating the physical components -- that's _all_ the physical parts, not just the circuitry.
+The real challenge, the thing I spent the majority of my time on, was designing a physical mechanism to reliably and consistently deliver the same amount of candy every time it's activated.

 ## Delivery Mechanism
 For months, I pursued an idea that just didn't work out, trying to fine-tune something that just couldn't work (you can see some of the videos and images of the failed design [in the gallery below](#gallery)).
 Then, right as I was about to give up for good, my wife gave me a great suggestion: use a fan.

 The idea is actually pretty straight-forward.
 You just load candy into a PVC pipe mounted at an angle and block the end with a fan blade that can be moved by a motor.
-Here is the 3D print of my first iteration of this idea in action:
+Here is my first iteration of this idea in action:
 {% include picture.html relative_path="fan.gif" alt="Gif of fan running to distribute candy" %}
 <br/>
 {% include picture.html relative_path="fan-diagram.jpg" alt="Whiteboard drawing of the dimensions of the fan.
 It includes measurements in inches and degrees" %}